 This legislation solves problems affecting young cats and dogs, in addition to families, throughout the Commonwealth.
 It’s important to protect both animals and consumers in our state.

-These bills will protect puppies, kittens, their parents, and consumers in 5 ways:
+This bill will protect puppies, kittens, their parents, and consumers in 5 ways:

 - Prohibit the sale of puppies and kittens under 8 weeks old;

 - Require the promulgation of rules and regulations for boarding facilities and breeders;